Shizki/GitDemo/README.md

-# GitDemo
+# Git Demo Repository
-This is a demo app
+This is a demo app for the Git Course

+## Roadmap
+ * Add new features
+ * Fix the bugs